trento-project/web/api-reference.md

   - [Trento.SapSystems.Commands.UpdateDatabaseHealth](Trento.SapSystems.Commands.UpdateDatabaseHealth.md): Update the health of the database associated to the SAP system.

+  - [Trento.SapSystems.Commands.UpdateDatabaseStaleAt](Trento.SapSystems.Commands.UpdateDatabaseStaleAt.md): Update the stale_at timestamp of the database associated to the SAP system.

   - [Trento.SapSystems.Enums.EnsaVersion](Trento.SapSystems.Enums.EnsaVersion.md): Type that represents the supported ENSA versions.

   - [Trento.SapSystems.Enums.Status](Trento.SapSystems.Enums.Status.md): Type that represents SAP and HANA instances status.